pgRouting/pgrouting/src/driving_distance/doc/dd_alphashape.rst

 Synopsis
 -------------------------------------------------------------------------------

-Returns a table with (x, y) rows that describe a vertex result.
+Returns a table with (x, y) rows that describe the vertices of an alpha shape.

 .. code-block:: sql